 If a Swi is posted multiple times before the Swi Manager has removed it from the posted Swi list, its Swi function executes only once, much like a Hwi is executed only once if the Hwi is triggered multiple times before the CPU clears the corresponding interrupt flag bit in the interrupt flag register.
-(See Section 2.4.5, Using a Swi Object's Trigger Variable, page 2-27, for more information on how to handle Swis that are posted multiple times before they are scheduled for execution.)
+(See Section 2.4.5 for more information on how to handle Swis that are posted multiple times before they are scheduled for execution.)